ZephyrusProjects/HNS/README.md

 #### Server Owners:
   * Make sure your servers tick rate is __at least 66__.
 Tick rates below 66 cause bhops to be unresponsive.
   * Do not worry about gravity, air acceleration, friction etc. The game mode takes care of it.
   * Super-Admin's have access to the building team.
-Create a new group called 'builders' for group that can build with no administrative privileges.
+Create a new group called 'builders' for a group that can build with no administrative privileges.